 Online FCPA Training Course Preview

 Each year businesses and individuals pay an estimated $1.5 trillion in bribes.
 Such corruption weakens economic growth, undermines development, destabilizes governments, threatens democracy and provides opportunities for criminals, terrorists and traffickers.
-For these reasons, governing bodies around the world take bribery and corruption very seriously and have implemented strict laws with harsh penalties
+For these reasons, the US Securities and Exchange Commission and other governing bodies around the world, take bribery and corruption very seriously and have implemented strict laws with harsh penalties

 Realistic Workplace Scenarios